 Shareholder activism.
 The existence of data in real time about a company, the execution of company’s business model and a company’s competitors will likely significantly change the relationship between a company’s founders, executives and outside investors.
 Rather than shareholder activism that is driven by periodic financial reporting, it is likely that increasingly available information will significant shorten the intervals between market events, company actions and shareholder attempts to influence what steps in the market a company is taking or plans to take.

 As the amount of data in the world grows, technology will attempt to store the data, break it into intelligible pieces and use the data for different purposes.
-It is likely that big data analytical techniques will have a large impact on M&A given that it is heavily impacted by data points that can be extracted from the market.
-In light of this, companies as well as investors should try to stay informed about big data analysis developments so they can incorporate them into their M&A strategies and increase the likelihood that M&A deals will create lasting shareholder value.
+It is likely that the aforementioned data analytical techniques will have a large impact on M&A given that it is heavily impacted by data points that can be extracted from the market.
+In light of this, companies as well as investors should try to stay informed about data analysis developments so they can incorporate them into their M&A strategies and increase the likelihood that M&A deals will create lasting shareholder value.

-The article was written by Darin Bifani, ONEtoONE Partner in Chile.
+The article was written by Darin Bifani.